-Project management is more than just planning and managing projects using your technical skills.
-It is also about leading, engaging, and empowering teams and stakeholders toward outcomes that deliver value to the organization and your customers.
-These skills help connect the mission and vision to the project by giving direction and meaning to the team to deliver the project goals.
+Project managers are expected lead, engage, and empower their teams and stakeholders toward outcomes that deliver value to the organization and your customers.
+Defining a clear project vision and mission for the project gives direction and meaning to the team to deliver the project goals.
 This leads to greater accountability for the” why” and “how” of the project.

 Vision and Mission for Projects